SkidMarc25/yumepokeredX/README.md

 - Experience bar in battle.
 - All TMs can be bought at the Celadon Mart after getting the right badge.
 - New Celadon Mart floor where you can buy PP-related items in the postgame (Ether, Elixir, PP Up...).

+There are also many other smaller tweaks to the original game!

 ## Credits